OlegCheban/telegram.flashcards.bot/README.md

 Additional functionality:
    - ability to reset statistics for flashcards which have already learned (100% progress).
 Use "reset progress" button;
    - ability to pick flashcards for nearest training.
 Use "boost priority" button.
+   - ability to see examples of usage.
+Use "example of usage" button.

 3. Exercises
 Bot has several kinds of drills which help you learn flashcards